 Mubwindi trail in Bwindi

-Bwindi is located in the southwestern part of Uganda harboring endangered species of primates called mountain gorillas.
+Mubwindi trail in Bwindi: Bwindi national park is located in the southwestern part of Uganda popular for gorilla trekking.
 Mountain gorillas are some of the endangered animals listed on the IUCN and they have attracted a lot of travelers from different parts of the world who come to see animals that are said to be close relatives to human beings with 98% human DNA.

 Bwindi impenetrable forest national park is home to over 10 primate species, 120 mammals, 350 bird species, 51 reptiles, 310 butterflies, and more than 160 tree species.
 Gorilla trekking is the most done activity in Bwindi but there are other activities that one can do in this park among which include hiking and nature walks.
 Different hiking trails are seen in all the sectors of the park to help travelers explore the area on foot.